 For a vegetarian option, you could use finely diced mushrooms in place of the chorizo and season them with a mix of paprika, chili powder, garlic, and cumin to get a similar flavor.
 Fresh chorizo is usually very well-seasoned, so I didn’t add any extra seasoning or spices to these brussels sprouts, however you can taste them (once the meat is fully cooked) and add more seasonings if desired.

-Step by step preparation photos for brussels sprouts with chorizo and cilantro
+Brussels sprouts with chorizo and cilantro